chrisjp/tts/README.md

 #### Polly via Streamlabs
 - 550 byte limit for TTS processing with Amazon Polly voices
-- TTS is outputted in ogg vorbis which is unsupported in web browsers on iOS, though can be played in third-party apps
-- TTS URLs are valid for only 5 minutes.
+- TTS URLs are valid for only 5 minutes (but you have the option to save these locally on your server by using the `config.php` file - _see `config.php.dist` for sample values_)
 #### CereProc
 - 2000 byte limit
 #### IBM Watson
-- None?
+- Generated audio is served as a data URL rather than an mp3 file (but you have the option to save as an mp3 locally on your server by using the `config.php` file - _see `config.php.dist` for sample values_)
 #### Acapela
 - 2000 character limit
 - Light background music plays throughout